 This course consists of an analysis of contemporary problems in the world community in light of the theories and concepts of international politics.
-Issues such as climate change, the placement of refugees, and international terrorism are examples of the problems considered.
-PREREQUISITE: POL2410 or POL 1500
+Issues such as climate change, the placement

 POL3413: The American Radical Tradition (3)

 This course will examine the nature and significance of the American Radical Tradition from 1776 to the present.
 The radical movements to be examined will be selected from among the following: American Revolution; Abolitionism, Women's Rights and Suffrage; Populism; Labor Movement; Socialism and Communism; Civil Rights and Black Power; the New Left; Feminism; the Gay and Lesbian Movement; the Environmental Movement.
 PREREQUISITE: Any 1000 or 2000 level History course or POL 1400 or Permission of the instructor.